Unambiguous Representations in Neural Networks: An Information-Theoretic Approach to Intentionality

 where $I$ denotes possible interpretations and $R$ the representation.
 High ambiguity corresponds to uniform distribution over interpretations (minimal information about content); low ambiguity corresponds to concentrated probability (high confidence in content).

 Representations form a spectrum: bit strings are maximally ambiguous, while conscious brain states must be unambiguous (or at least significantly more so).
-Our hypothesis is that relational structure may be key to reducing ambiguity: systems can acquire determinate content from their position within a network of relations, rather than requiring external interpretation.
-Structuralist approaches to consciousness \citep{lyre2022neurophenomenal} suggest one avenue for how this might work: if phenomenal properties are constituted by relational structures rather than intrinsic features of individual neurons, then the geometry of neural relations could directly determine representational content.
+Our hypothesis is that relational structure may be key to reducing ambiguity: content can be fixed by the web of relations a system spans internally, rather than requiring external interpretation.
+Structuralist approaches to consciousness \citep{lyre2022neurophenomenal, kleiner2024mathematical} suggest one avenue for how this might work: if phenomenal properties are individuated by their relational position within quality spaces, and these quality spaces are mirrored in neural relational structure, then the geometry of neural relations could directly determine what a state represents.